Peter Praet: Monetary policy and the euro area banking system

-Accordingly, there are increasing signs that our monetary policy has contributed decisively to the ongoing cyclical recovery.
+There is no doubt that this contributed decisively to the ongoing cyclical recovery - indeed, our measures have been one of the main factors behind it.
 And there is no doubt that a robust cyclical recovery benefits all sectors of the economy.

 But a question that has arisen in some quarters is whether, at some point, the extraordinary steps we have taken to sustain bank-based transmission may have negative side effects.
 Certainly, in the initial phases of the crisis, the side effects were positive from the perspective of banks, as they were partly shielded from the consequences of often misguided and imprudent business models they had adopted prior to the crisis.

 In recent times, however, several observers have instead emphasised another type of side effect of our measures, namely its negative impact on bank profitability.
 In fact, several market participants have laid much of the blame for the prevailing bank profitability concerns on monetary policy, in particular stressing the negative effects of low interest rates on net interest margins.
 But this perspective is partial.

 The interaction of monetary policy and bank profitability